openmc-dev/openmc/docs/source/releasenotes/notes_0.4.2.rst

 New Features
 ------------

+- Option to not reduce tallies across processors at end of each batch.
+- Uniform fission site method for reducing variance on local tallies.
 - Reading/writing binary source files.
 - Added more messages for <trace> or high verbosity.
 - Estimator for diffusion coefficient.